 A number of bands run overseas tours every couple of years.
 Recent locations for bands have included Ireland, France, Belgium and Germany.

 The majority of bands compete in UniBrass, the University Brass Band Championships, which takes place every February, and some also take part in the Whit Friday contests.
-One band (Warwick) also competes in the National Championships.
+Some bands also compete in other local contests, and one band (Warwick) also competes in the “areas” every March.

 - Masterclasses (and Joint Concerts)